chinsan-lim/nba-scores-dashboard/README.md

 Installation instructions

-load on your browser and start playing!
+load [NBA Scores Dashboard](https://nbadashboard.netlify.app/)on your browser and start playing!

 Your User stories – who are your users, what do they want and why?